shailoharias/Volleyball-Detector/README.md

 ![add image descrition here](direct image link here)

 ## The Algorithm
-cd ~/jetson-inference/
+-cd ~/jetson-inference/
 This is to change to the different directory.
-./docker/run.sh
+-./docker/run.sh
-This is to run the docker container. cd  python/training/detection/ssd
+This is to run the docker container.
-Change into the detection ssd directory python3 open_images_downloader.py --max-images=2500 \
+-cd  python/training/detection/ssd
---class-names "Volleyball" \
+Change into the detection ssd directory
---data=data/volleyball
+-
 This is how i downloaded the dataset python3 train_ssd.py --data=data/rf_volleyball --model-dir=models/rf_model --batch-size=4 --epochs=30
 This is how i trained my model